Constant of integration: Significance

+The constant of integration also implicitly or explicitly appears in the language of differential equations.
+Almost all differential equations will have many solutions, and each constant represents the unique solution of a well-posed initial value problem.

-There is another justification, coming from abstract algebra.
+An additional justification comes from abstract algebra.
 The space of all (suitable) real-valued functions on the real numbers is a vector space, and the differential operator $\frac{d}{dx}$ is a linear operator.
 The operator $\frac{d}{dx}$ maps a function to zero if and only if that function is constant.
 Consequently, the kernel of $\frac{d}{dx}$ is the space of all constant functions.
 The process of indefinite integration amounts to finding a pre-image of a given function.
 There is no canonical pre-image for a given function, but the set of all such pre-images forms a coset.
 Choosing a constant is the same as choosing an element of the coset.
 In this context, solving an initial value problem is interpreted as lying in the hyperplane given by the initial conditions.